Written by Carcassbomb

 - Doom metal

 I’m going to try to do this without doing a single pun involving their band name and hopefully without misspelling witch.
-Witch Ritual is some dense female fronted stoner doom, real melancholic stuff.
+Witch Ritual is some dense european stoner doom, real melancholic stuff.
 I haven’t heard their EP, but this is their debut LP that really cements their expectations high.
 This ones essential for fans Windhand and Jex Thoth, general doomheads should certainly check it out too.
 It has the raunchiness I love in stoner doom/fuzz without the exploitation aesthetic.
 It’s pretty awesome all over.

 There’s a good amount of variation over the tracks, with the sound and the presentation of the music.
 By the end of it I feel like I’ve been told a story and now I want to go back and listen further to count along the beats of each transition and lyrical theme.
 I love how it ends with an acoustic track showing her more traditional singing voice and ending on a very wistful note.
 I’m loving all of the international doom this year, there’s really some next level stuff going on in Europe with doom.
 It carries an exotic sensation.